Controlled-access highway: El Salvador

 The RN-21 (East–West, Boulevard Monseñor Romero), is the very first freeway to be built in El Salvador and in Central America.
 The freeway passes the northern area of the city of Santa Tecla, La Libertad.
 It has a small portion serving Antiguo Cuscatlán, La Libertad, and merges with the RN-5 (East–West, Boulevard de Los Proceres/Autopista del Aeropuerto) in San Salvador.
 The total length of the RN-21 is 9.35 km and is currently working as a traffic reliever in the metropolitan area.
-Although the RN-21 was to be named in honor of the first mayor of San Salvador, Diego de Holguín, due to political reasons it was renamed Boulevard Monseñor Romero, in honor of Óscar Romero.
+Although the RN-21 was to be named in honour of the first mayor of San Salvador, Diego de Holguín, due to political reasons it was renamed Boulevard Monseñor Romero, in honour of Óscar Romero.
 The first phase of the highway was completed in 2009, and the second phase was completed and opened in November 2012.

 Mexico

 In Mexico, federal highways (Carretera Federal) are a series of highways that connect with roads from foreign countries or that link two or more states of the Federation.